didwhddks/2023-NTHU-Parallel-Programming/project/readme.md

 # Solving Matrix Chain Product Problem on GPUs

-This project implements a GPU-accelerated dynamic programming algorithm for the Matrix Chain Product Problem (MCP) using CUDA.
+This project implements a GPU-accelerated dynamic programming algorithm for the Matrix Chain Product Problem (MCP) using **CUDA**.
 The implementation is based on the paper: "**Accelerating the Dynamic Programming for the Matrix Chain Product on the GPU**" by Kazufumi Nishida, Yasuaki Ito, and Koji Nakano (IEEE ICNC 2011).

 ## Overview